For glm objects, the print and summary methods give too

 c("AIC", "BIC", "LR Chisq", "Df", "Pr(>Chisq)").
 Row names are taken

-from the names of the model object(s).
+from the names of the model object(s) or their model formulas.

 Details